krnak/ztrezor/M.2_report.md

 - Get an address and viewing keys via `trezorctl` command
 - Review an address on display (text or QR code)

-We move to the 3rd and the most complex stage of the firmware development - transaction signing.
+This moves us to the 3rd and the most complex stage of the firmware development - transaction signing.

 # M.2 Detailed